zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 Knowing the interests should be removed from suspicion, and should be like a rhino horn alone.

-“Should be close to the multi-news, law-holders”: friends are multihearsay, the memory holder of the hearing, the accumulators heard, those who are good at the beginning, the middle is good, the end is good; the meaning is correct, the word is correct, declared Only the law that is complete and cleansed, such as the law is heard, remembered, reciting, and observing with his heart, in order to see good through.
-“Holders of the law”, the memory of the law: Shutara, the night, the remembrance, Gatore, Utana, such as the language, the life, no law, Pifura “Should be close to the multi-news, law-holders”: “The multiheder and the friend of the law-holder should be close, should be close, should follow, should bend towards compliance, should fully follow, should be toward compliance.”
+"Should be close to the multi-news, law-holders": friends are multihearsay, the memory holder of the hearing, the accumulators heard, those who are good at the beginning, the middle is good, the end is good; the meaning is correct, the word is correct, declared Only the law that is complete and cleansed, such as the law is heard, remembered, reciting, and observing with his heart, in order to see good through.
+"Holders of the law", the memory of the law: Shutara, the night, the remembrance, Gatore, Utana, such as the language, the life, no law, Pifura "Should be close to the multi-news, law-holders": "The multiheder and the friend of the law-holder should be close, should be close, should follow, should bend towards compliance, should fully follow, should be toward compliance."
 To be close to many people, law-holders.

-“Excellent, dialectic friend”: “Friends to ring, set, Hui, liberation, liberation of wisdom as excellent.
+"Excellent, dialectic friend": "Friends to ring, set, Hui, liberation, liberation of wisdom as excellent.
 There are three kinds of defenterers: those who have learned talents, those who have been questioned, and those who have testimonials.
 What are the talents learned?
 Here, a certain category of people